 What Wildlife Need

 Wildlife are not that different from us.
 Chimpanzees, for example, are genetically 98% identical with us.
 Therefore, we should expect that they need just what we need: a place to live that contains all necessary resources (food, water, shelter, potential mates, etc.).
 It is not too hard to tell when animals are dissatisfied -- they vote with their feet; they die, or leave.
 The key is to look at things from the wildlife’s point of view.
 As simple and obvious as it sounds, it is rarely done.
 For example, how often do road builders consider how wildlife will get across the road?
 My cat communicates clearly what he wants: when he wants to go out, he whines and then goes to the door and stares at the doorknob; when he is hungry, he leads me to the refrigerator or his dish.
 We are proud of our power of empathy, but rarely apply it to wildlife.
-We don’t want to be bothered by wildlife in our homes; wildlife apparently feel the same.
+We don’t want to be bothered by wildlife in our homes; wildlife apparently feels the same.

 "Pure Habitat"